alpaddesai/IntroWebDevHealthCareProject/README.md

 # Introduction to Web Development Project in HealthCare

 The project provides an introduction to a web development project in health care.
 Confidential information is not displayed.
-All images are either custom by Alpa D Desai
+All images are custom by Alpa D Desai

 Copyright protection is in process.